 Generic vs. Brand Name Medications

 Brand name versus open source or generic products are common in every industry — from clothing to pharmaceuticals.
 The classification of generic or brand name really only comes down to who made the tablets.

 Let’s get into the differences in more detail.

 A generic drug is essentially an identical copy of a brand name drug.

-They have the exact same dosages, intended uses, and route of administration as the original drug.
+They have the same dosages, intended uses, and route of administration as the original drug.

-Most drugs have both brand name and generic versions.
+Most drugs have both brand name and generic versions available.

 Once the patents expire, other companies can apply to manufacture the drug as a generic.

 Brand name drugs are the drugs that are discovered, developed, and marketed by pharmaceutical companies.
-They’re the original versions of the drug brought to fruition by the company who discovered it.
+They’re the original versions of the drug brought to fruition by the company who invented it.